spdx/spdx-3-model/serialization/README.md

 3) Although elements are logically related by graph edges, at the information layer relationships are just property values within each element.
 4) Elements can exist in an application without ever being serialized.
 But to communicate between applications, one or more elements are serialized into *payloads*, illustrated as the red horizontal bar at t=5.
+The payload is not an element, it is serialized data carrying a set of elements, analogous to a zip file.
-5) Serialization must be causal; the payload created at t=5 cannot contain any elements created after it (t>5).
+5) Serialization is causal; the payload created at t=5 cannot contain any elements created after it (t>5).
 6) A payload may contain elements with the same creation time as the payload, and may also contain previously-created elements such as the red element created at t=3 and two red elements created at t=1.
 In the figure, the payload created at t=5 contains seven elements with three different timestamps.